katriendg/aio-dapr-inner-dev/devsetup/readme.md

 - Once deployment is complete, open a new Terminal and run `mqttui` to watch messages from the OPC UA broker flow through to the MQTT broker.
 You should see messages under the topic `azure-iot-operations/data/opc.tcp/opc.tcp-1/thermostat-sample`.
 - This concludes the setup of Sample 1.

-## Sample 2: Deploying AIO Components MQ, OPC Broker and Sample Asset without TLS and Secrets (for dev only!) - Work in Progress...
+## Sample 2: Deploying AIO Components MQ, OPC Broker and Sample Asset without TLS and Secrets (for dev only!)

 This sample aims to deploy and configure AIO in the simplest form possible for trying out in a developer environment.
+This sample is intended for inner developer loop and should not be used in production.

 ### Sample 2: Pre-requisites